Trustees approve layoffs, benefit reductions

 Prior to the vote, Trustee George Eckman said most of the college’s expenses come from salaries/benefits and operating costs, which is why it’s difficult to make cuts without layoffs.

-Due to the format of the of the special meeting, there were no public comments accepted Thursday.
+Due to the format of the special meeting, no public comments were accepted Thursday.
 People either had to submit them prior to the meeting or participate in a meeting the previous week.

 Dale also noted that the college posted information used to examine programs and positions at https://go.boarddocs.com/wy/wwcc/Board.nsf/vpublic?open to better illustrate the process and rationale for their data-driven decisions.